highchair/artinruins-com/property-img/_To-DO.md

 # Kinsley Park
 + Research this place, another athletic field owned and run by the guy that started the Cyclodrome.
 Mentioned in the essay.

+# Millrace in Woonsocket
++ Many small buildings, a large mill, and public park space turned into housing.
+Neighborworks was the developer.
+Former Hardware store building used as business incubator.

 # Moshassuck Square Historic District 1972
 + Already have American Screw… can add the old boiler building on the corner, former Bark street, as well as Canal House and the Stillman White and Fletcher Manufacturing Company.
 And that rounded corner building that is still part of the Providence Center.